-All proposals above threshold and considered for funding will undergo an Ethics Review carried out by independent ethics experts working in a panel.
+All proposals above threshold and considered for funding will undergo an Ethics Review carried out by independent ethics experts and/or qualified staff working in a panel.
 The Review starts with an Ethics Screening and if appropriate a further analysis called the Ethics Assessment is conducted.
 The Ethics Review can lead to ethics requirements that become contractual obligations.

 The Ethics Review Procedure focusses on the compliance with ethical rules and standards, relevant European legislation, international conventions and declarations, national authorizations and ethics approvals, proportionality of the research methods and the applicants' awareness of the ethical aspects and social impact of their planned research.

-STEP 1.
-Ethics Screening
+- Ethics Screening

 The first phase of the Ethics Review Procedure, the Ethics Screening, is carried out during the scientific evaluation or soon after.
-The ethics experts first perform an Ethics Pre-Screening taking into account the Self-assessment.
+The ethics experts and/or qualified staff first perform an Ethics Pre-Screening taking into account the Self-assessment.
 The objective of the pre-screening is to list the (potential) ethical issues but not to assess them.

-STEP 2.
-Ethics Assessment
+- Ethics Assessment

 For a limited number of proposals (e.g. severe intervention on humans, lack of appropriate ethics framework in the country where the research will be performed, etc.) the Ethics Screening can be followed by an Ethics Assessment prior to the signature of the grant agreement.